kora-projects/kora-docs/mkdocs/blog/en/kora-build-your-module.md

 A custom module should not become a monolith inside a modular framework.

-## Split Large Integrations When Boundaries Become Real
+## Split Large Integrations When Boundaries Become Real { #split-large-integrations }

 A mature integration ecosystem may eventually have: